Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 Run these commands on manager1 (Whatever server you decide!)
 Make sure all your nodes are using the same password

-This command will point to the most recent version of my script, downloads it, and executes it.
+This command will point to the most recent version of my script, and executes it.
 ```
 curl -k https://raw.githubusercontent.com/Kwitchlang/Docker-Swarm-GlusterFS-Install/main/Install%20Docker%20GlusterFS.sh | sed -e 's/\r//g' > swarm.sh && \
 sudo chmod a+x swarm.sh && \